dvuanjali11/EthAvax_mod2/README.md

-# ETH ATM
+# React Crypto ATM

-This is a simple ETH ATM application.
+This is a simple React component for a Crypto ATM application.
 It allows users to connect their MetaMask wallet, view their account balance, deposit and withdraw ETH and check the owner's name.

 ## Features

-The ETH ATM component provides the following features:
+The Crypto ATM component provides the following features:

 - Connect to MetaMask wallet
 - Display user's account address